mlittrell-ttu/HRED-7160/Chapter 4: Unix.md

 20. `sorts numbers.txt` - Sorts numbers in order.

 ## Tutorial
 The tutorial below incorporates parts of the tutorial from the text as well as some additional elements.
-Note if you are using Windows you will need to install emacs with the command `sudo snap install emacs --classic`.
-If you are using a Mac your default editor will be nano, so simply replace each instance of the command `emacs` with the command `nano`.

 From the BASH prompt:
 1. `mkdir university_data` - Create a directory called university_data.
-2. `cd university_data` - Changes the present working directory to univeristy_data.
+2. `cd university_data` - Changes the working directory to univeristy_data.
-3.
+3. `touch student_list.txt` - Creates the text file student_list.
+4. `ls` - Shows the contents of the directory with the newly created file.
+5. `nano student_list.txt` - Opens student_list in the Nano text editor
+6. Copy and paste the Student List Data into your Nano.
+7.
-### Data to work with
+### Student List Data
 ```
 John       Smith       3.2
 Emma       Johnson     3.8